 We drove over a bridge the other day that last year I could barely bring myself to cross.
 It made me reflect on this last year and how many of those little things and bigger issues have changed.

 A year ago I was reaching the height of my anxiety which started after Goldie’s birth.
 I didn’t have much knowledge about anxiety before experiencing it myself.
+I didn’t even know about the options for treating it, like those on https://wccannabis.co/.
 And in my naivety couldn’t help but feel a bit of “suck it up” when people were incapable of certain things due to anxiety.
-If you suffer from anxiety, take a look at https://www.frontrangerelief.com/.

 Right after Goldie’s passing I felt strong, I felt like God carried me through this devastating time and realized that He really can carry me through unexpected tragedies of life.
 But as great as that “bring it on” feeling was it wasn’t long before it felt as if that confidence was completely turned against me.
 I took a flight and spent the majority of it anxious, nervous and crying in the bathroom which wasn’t like me.
 I started to become more anxious about every little thing and I wasn’t strong enough to shake off all of those worst scenarios that went through my mind over little things on the daily.